 Table of Contents

-Bradycardia and bradyarrhythmia diagnosis requires some experience reading electrocardiograms (EKGs).
+Bradycardia and bradyarrhythmia diagnosis require some experience reading electrocardiograms (ECGs).
 Here is a quick review.

 Bradyarrhythmias are organized into two main categories: SA node bradycardias and AV node block.